PhysicsOfMobility/BikePathNet/README.md

 I strongly recommend using Linux (e.g. openSUSE Tumbleweed).
 With Windows, there are major problems with Conda and R, which means that the code often cannot be executed there.

 1. Install the dependencies

 There are two options to install the dependencies: Conda or pure Python virtualenv.
 Both should not take more than 20-25 minutes to set up.
    1. Conda

-      Use the `conda-env.yml` file to create a conda environment: `conda env create -f conda-env.yml` The environment will be called `BikePathNet`, activate the environment with `conda activate BikePathNet`
+      Check that you have Latex installed outside of conda, as the conda version of Latex is currently broken.
+Use the `conda-env.yml` file to create a conda environment: `conda env create -f conda-env.yml`.
+The environment will be called `BikePathNet`, activate the environment with `conda activate BikePathNet`.

-   2. Python virtualenv (bit more complicated)
+   2. Python virtualenv

       Check if you have installed the following dependencies
       * Python 3 (>= 3.6) including development libraries
       * PROJ (>= 8.0)
-      * R (>=3.6.3)
+      * R (>=3.6.1)
       * g++ (>= 5.3)
       * cmake (>= 3.5)
       * Build System: Make or Ninja
+      * Latex

       Create Python venv and install Python requirements.
    ```bash